IEEE-NITK/SLAMBot/README.md

 ### Robot Operating System (ROS)

 ROS is an open-source, meta-operating system to operate robots.
-ROS provides the services of an operating system such as hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.
-ROS also provides tools and libraries for obtaining, building, writing and running code across multiple computers.
+ROS provides the services of an operating system, such as hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.
+ROS provides tools and libraries for obtaining, building, writing, and running code across multiple computers.
 ROS currently only runs on Unix-based platforms.
-Software for ROS is primarily tested on Ubuntu and Mac OS X systems, though the ROS community has been contributing support for Fedora, Gentoo, Arch Linux and other Linux platforms.
+Software for ROS is primarily tested on Ubuntu and Mac OS X systems, though the ROS community has been contributing support for Fedora, Gentoo, Arch Linux, and other Linux platforms.

 ### Basic Terminologies in ROS: